Published May 2017

-Each year, governments and financial institutions around the world are investing more than USD 221 billion into capital expenditure in buildings, industry and transport, to improve energy efficiency.
+Each year, governments, financial institutions, companies and consumers around the world are investing more than USD 221 billion into capital expenditure in buildings, industry and transport, to improve energy efficiency.
 For G20 countries, who are responsible for over 80% of primary energy consumption and 80% of green house gas emissions globally, energy efficiency and improved energy productivity are critical to the challenge of decarbonising their economies, achieving the goals of the Paris Agreement, and realising the significant economic, environmental and social benefits of energy efficiency in their economies in the most cost-effective way.
 The G20 is helping to develop this growing market with the G20 Energy Efficiency Investment Toolkit, which provides a voluntary framework for the world’s leading economies to upscale energy efficiency investments.

 As no single stakeholder group can address the G20 energy efficiency investment challenge alone, the Toolkit provides a collaborative architecture through which G20 policy makers and innovators from different classes of financial institution can engage in a structured dialogue and jointly develop the new business and financing models which are needed to scale up energy efficiency investments.